Nadia Sawalha

 Nadia Sawalha (/səˈwəlxə/; born 18 November 1964) is an English actress, television personality, writer, TV cook and vlogger.
 She is best known as a long-term regular panellist on the ITV daytime talk show Loose Women, being one of the original panellists from its start in 1999 until 2002, before returning to the show in 2013 after a panellist revamp.
 She played the role of Gina in the ITV comedy Second Thoughts from 1992 to 1994, and Annie Palmer on the BBC One soap opera EastEnders from 1997 to 1999.
 She has also had minor roles in The Bill, Casualty, Benidorm and 99-1.
 Sawalha presented a number of television programmes in the early 2000s, whilst taking a break from Loose Women.

 Sawalha won the 2007 series of Celebrity MasterChef.
 She has been cooking with her sister Dina on YouTube since January 2023.

 Early life

 Sawalha was raised and still lives in Croydon, south London.
 She is the daughter of the Jordanian-born British actor Nadim Sawalha and his English wife Roberta Lane.
 Nadia is the sister of television actress Julia Sawalha and has appeared on Lily Savage's Blankety Blank with her.
 In 1997, the three starred together in Dearest Daddy...
-Darling Daughter at the Young Vic Theatre in south London.
+Darling Daughter at the Young Vic Theatre in London.
 However, the family pulled out of the performance after hearing of Nadia's husband's death.